rennykurniasari/customer_segmentation/README.md

 ## Business Objective
-1.   **Understanding Acquisition Channel Impact** Evaluate the extent to which the platform’s acquisition channels influence student learning outcomes.
+1.   **Understanding Acquisition Channel Impact**
+<br>Evaluate the extent to which the platform’s acquisition channels influence student learning outcomes.
 3.   **Geographical Discovery**
-    *   Identify geographical locations where a majority of students discover the platform, with a particular focus on social media platforms like YouTube or Facebook.
+<br>Identify geographical locations where a majority of students discover the platform, with a particular focus on social media platforms like YouTube or Facebook.

 ## Project Highlights
 1.   **Diverse Customer Behavior Exploration**
-    *   The project dives deep into the spectrum of customer behavior, unraveling distinct segments that can be strategically targeted with personalized marketing strategies.
+<br>The project dives deep into the spectrum of customer behavior, unraveling distinct segments that can be strategically targeted with personalized marketing strategies.
 2.   **Optimizing Marketing Approaches**
-    *   The identified customer segments serve as a foundation for tailoring marketing approaches, optimizing engagement, and ultimately improving business outcomes.
+<br>The identified customer segments serve as a foundation for tailoring marketing approaches, optimizing engagement, and ultimately improving business outcomes.

 ## Methodology
 The project employs a robust methodology, including data preprocessing, exploratory data analysis, and advanced clustering techniques.
 The application of k-means and hierarchical clustering ensures a comprehensive understanding of customer segments.